Ancient Egyptian architecture: Pelusium Fortress

-The Pelusium fortress served as means of protection from invaders coming towards the Nile Delta.
+The Pelusium fortress served as means of protection for the Nile Delta from invaders.
 While the site served this role for more than a millennium, Pelusium was also known for being a center of trade (both land and maritime).
 Trade was primarily conducted between Egypt and the Levant.
-While information is not concrete in terms of the fortresses establishment, it is suggested that Pelusium was erected during either the Middle Kingdom period or during the Saite and Persian periods from the 16th and 18th century.
+While information is not concrete in terms of the fortress's establishment, it is suggested that Pelusium was erected during either the Middle Kingdom period or during the Saite and Persian periods from the 8th to 6th century BC.
 Pelusium is also seen as an integral part of the Nile as other ruins were found outside its borders, indicating that the area was large in occupation.
 Architecturally, structures of Pelusium (such as its gates and towers) appear to be built from limestone.
 A metallurgy industry is also indicated to have taken place at this site due to the discovery of copper-ore.
-Excavations of the site have also discovered older materials that date back some of the early dynasties.
-The found materials include basalt, granite, diorite, marble, and quartzite.
-How these materials were utilized during the operation of is unclear as they may have been placed at the location more recently.
-Seeing as the fortress was placed in close proximity to the Nile River, the fort was largely surrounded by both dunes and coastal lines.
+Excavations of the site have also discovered older materials that date back to some of the early dynasties, and include basalt, granite, diorite, marble, and quartzite.
+These materials may, however, have been of more recent origin.
+The fortress was constructed in close proximity to the Nile River, and was largely surrounded by both dunes and coastlines.

 There are multiple reasons that caused the decline of the Pelusium fortress.
 During its existence, events such as the Bubonic Plague appeared in the Mediterranean for the first time and multiple fires within the fortress occurred.
-Conquest from the Persians as well as a decrease in trade could also be attributed to the increase also may have led to an increase in abandonment.
+Conquest by the Persians as well as a decrease in trade also may have led to an increase in abandonment.
 Officially, natural reasons are what led to Pelusium falling apart such as tectonic motions.
 The official desertion of the site is attributed to the time of the crusades.